JaimeRosado/atomictools/README.md

 # atomictools
-Python package to create and visualize atomic orbitals and more
+A Python package to create and visualize atomic orbitals and more